GhufranAlimam/NLP-FEND/README.md

 const dotenv = require('dotenv');
 dotenv.config();
 ```
-5- If you want to refer the environment variables, try putting a prefix process.env. in front of the variable name in the server/index.js file, an example might look like this:
+5- If you want to refer the environment variables, try putting a prefix ```process.env.``` in front of the variable name in the ```server/index.js``` file, an example might look like this:
 ```Javascript
 console.log(`Your API key is ${process.env.API_KEY}`);
 ```
 The step above is just to help you understand how to refer an environment variable from your code.
-In server/index.js, your updated API credential settings should look like this:
+In ```server/index.js```, your updated API credential settings should look like this:
 ```Javascript
 // You could call it aylienapi, or anything else var textapi = new aylien({